Shubham-Kumar-Sahoo/QR-Code-Generator/README.md

 ## To Run

-To generate a QR, click on the following link : https://shubham-kumar-sahoo.github.io/QR-Code-Generator/
+To generate a QR code, click on the following link : https://shubham-kumar-sahoo.github.io/QR-Code-Generator/